Mingggggg/Sandbox/README.md

 > A real-time component building tool intended to provides pure css solution to frontend needs.

-This is the very first implementation of UI only.
-React logic will be implemented in the forthcoming versions.
+This is the implementation of framework only.
+More contents are coming.

 ## Getting Started

+* Customize your workspace by dragging the editors around
 * Build your own component from the presets
 * Compile it to code and throw it into your project